aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

         }
     }

-As you see, no validation code is written since ASP.NET Boilerplate does it automatically.
-ASP.NET Boilerplate also checks if input is **null** and throws **AbpValidationException** if so.
-So, you don't have to write **null-check** code (guard clause).
-It also throws AbpValidationException if any of the input properties are invalid.
+As you can see there is no validation code written since ASP.NET Boilerplate does it automatically.
+ASP.NET Boilerplate also checks if input is **null** and throws an **AbpValidationException** if it is.
+You therefore don't have to write **null-check** code (guard clauses).
+It also throws an AbpValidationException if any of the input properties are invalid.

-This machanism is similar to ASP.NET MVC's validation but notice that an application service class is not derived from Controller, it's a plain class and can work even out of a web application.
+This machanism is similar to ASP.NET MVC's validation but note that an application service class is not derived from the Controller, it's a plain class and can work even outside of a web application.

 ### Custom Validation

-If data annotations are not sufficient for your case, you can implement **ICustomValidate** interface as shown below:
+If data annotations are not sufficient for your case, you can implement the **ICustomValidate** interface as shown below:

     public class CreateTaskInput : ICustomValidate
     {